-The PWP's coastal resource protection policies and implementation measures identified below reflect Coastal Act policy requirements for the PWP and have been developed to ensure PWP projects and management activities are designed and implemented to avoid, minimize, and/or mitigate potential impacts to coastal resources, and to enhance coastal resources where feasible.
-PWP policies express relevant resource protection provisions of the Coastal Act in context with PWP goals and objectives and the applicable scope of improvements identified in Chapter 4, Improvement and Restoration Plan.
+The PWP's coastal resource protection policies and implementation measures, identified below, reflect the Coastal Act policy requirements for the PWP.
+They have been developed to ensure PWP projects and management activities are designed and implemented to avoid, minimize, and/or mitigate potential impacts to coastal resources, and to enhance coastal resources where feasible.
+PWP policies express relevant resource protection provisions of the Coastal Act in context with PWP goals and objectives, and the applicable scope of improvements identified in Chapter 4, Improvement and Restoration Plan.

-PWP implementation measures are intended to more specifically define and implement the policy requirements of the PWP.
-The implementation measures incorporate applicant-proposed project design features to be employed during implementation of projects and management activities to ensure compatibility with natural resource conservation goals.
+The PWP implementation measures incorporate applicant-proposed project design features to be employed during implementation of projects and management activities to ensure compatibility with natural resource conservation goals.
 PWP implementation measures also reflect applicable mitigation measures contained in the Mitigated Negative Declaration (MND) adopted for TARE Master Plan (Appendix C), and applicable operations and management goals and strategies in Chapter 5, Resource Management Plan.